Traveling During Cancer Treatment

-During travel, stay healthy through frequent hand-washing, using hand sanitizer, purchasing bottled water, and/or wearing a mask.
-To avoid airplane germs, you should also wear socks when going through airport security, and bring your own headphones, pillow, and/or blanket for the plane.
-If recommended by your doctor, you can also take Vitamin C supplements to boost your immune system, and keep your nasal passages moist (with a saline nasal spray) to protect you from infections.7
+During travel, stay healthy through frequent handwashing, using hand sanitizer, purchasing bottled water, and/or wearing a mask.
+To avoid airplane germs, you should also wear socks when going through airport security, and bring your own headphones, pillow, and blanket for the plane.
+If recommended by your doctor, you can also take Vitamin C supplements to boost your immune system and keep your nasal passages moist with a saline nasal spray to protect you from infections.7

-Travel can be tiring, especially when your managing the fatigue-inducing effects of chemotherapy or immunotherapy.
-In addition to staying energized and hydrated with healthy snacks and lots of water, be sure to get plenty of sleep during your travels, and stop and rest when necessary.
+Travel can be tiring, especially when you're managing the fatigue-inducing effects of chemotherapy or immunotherapy.
+In addition to staying energized and hydrated with healthy snacks and lots of water, be sure to get plenty of sleep during your travels.
+Stop and rest when necessary.

-To keep yourself regular, be sure to drink plenty of water, eat high-fiber foods, get plenty of rest, and stay physically active (especially during long flights or car rides).
+To keep yourself regular, be sure to drink plenty of water, eat high-fiber foods, get plenty of rest, and stay physically active, especially during long flights or car rides.

 While traveling, be sure to apply sunscreen, avoid or limit direct sun exposure, and wear protective clothing to cover your skin.